cstrelioff/cbayes/README.md

 This script uses these outputs to generate sample epsilon-machines or uHMMs and writes pickled instances of the machines to a directory in the DB.

+### cbayes_enumerate_ProcessSamples.py ###

+This script processes the samples generated using `cbayes_enumerate_Sample.py`.
+A single file is created with basic information about each sampled machine including machine id, number of states, number of edges, Cmu, hmu etc. See `cmpy_bayes.util_infer_db.py` for details.